-Donated Assets - Donated marketable securities and other non-cash donations are recorded as contributions at their estimated fair values at the date of donation.
+Donated Assets: Donated marketable securities and other non-cash donations are recorded as contributions at their estimated fair values at the date of donation.

-Investments - Investments are held in certificates of deposit and common stocks and are measured at fair value in the statements of financial position.
+Investments: Investments are held in certificates of deposit, common stocks, equities and fixed income and are measured at fair value in the statements of financial position.
 Unrealized gains or losses are included in the changes in net assets.
 Investment income is reported net of brokerage fees and commissions.
 Investment transactions are recorded on a trade date basis.